Michael-yunfei/academic-kickstart/content/author/admin/_index.md

 #
 +++

-Rigt now, I am working as a Machine Learning Specialist at SenseTime, which is an artificial intelligence software services company.
-My careers starts from working in a financial firm, later I become a Chartered Financial Analyst (CFA).
+Right now, I am working as a Machine Learning Specialist at SenseTime, which is an artificial intelligence software services company.
+My careers starts from working in a financial firm, later I became a Chartered Financial Analyst (CFA).
 Then I decided to pursue a degree in mathematics and get more trainning in computer programming.
 Since I am very curious and open-minded, I have also invested much of my time in reading and writing.
 This website was built for me to have some reflections on any subject I am interested in and share them with any one who carries the same passion.

 You can find my [cv here](https://drive.google.com/open?id=1g-rm7YdzcSBivbNirdT1aIZecCMFrl8I) (Michael is my English name).
 Hope you will enjoy visiting this site.